anu-bdsi/workshop-intro-to-linux-aug-2023/04_variant_calling.md

 vcfutils.pl varFilter [sample_variants.vcf] > [sample_final_variants.vcf]
 ```

+Let's take a look of our final result, it should only contain the filtered variants.

+__Exercise: take a guess of how many variants left?__

+__Exercise: how can you count it using the vcf file?__

 Here, we have finished all the steps for variant calling.
 Next, we are going to use a genome browser to look at our data.

 # Homework